ut-amrl/robofleet/README.md

 5. Run the `robofleet_client` in the same namespace (e.g. `ROS_NAMESPACE="/x/y/z" make run`)
 6. Grant your robot permissions in the config file for `robofleet_server`

-* **Unstable:** currently, `robofleet_client` receives all ROS messages of any given type.
-You can configure which message types it handles and which topics it transmits in its configuration file.
-* **Unstable:** currently, `robofleet_server` simply broadcasts each message to all authorized clients.
-In the future, it will be possible to subscribe to messages on particular topics from other clients, rather than receiving on all topics.

 ### Run the server

 `robofleet_server` enables broadcasting of ROS messages between many clients (robots and visualizers) over the network.
 To run the server: